lokixrizz/Ultimatrix/README.md

 2. Open the desired notebook (e.g., `K_MeansClustering.ipynb` or `Linear_Regression.ipynb`).
 3. Run the cells to follow along with the explanations and visualizations.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for improvements, bug fixes, or new features.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 *Happy Learning!*